ververica/jupyter-vvp/README.md

 To use these parameters, the switch `-p [parameters-variable-name]` is used in the `flink_sql` Magic.
 If no switch is specified, the default variable `vvp_default_parameters` is used.

-For reference see the [Ververica Platform documentation](https://docs.ververica.com/sql-eap/application_operations/deployments/deployment_templates.html)

-### Possible deployment setting values
-Users may find the following documentation generally useful:
+You may find the following documentation generally useful:
 - [Deployment Template settings](https://docs.ververica.com/user_guide/deployments/deployment_templates.html)
 - [Lifecycle Management settings](https://docs.ververica.com/user_guide/lifecycle_management/index.html)

-Some relevant examples include:
+### Important parameters

+Please find some frequently used parameters below:

 | Setting                               | Possible values                                               | Comment         | Documentation      |
 |---------------------------------------|---------------------------------------------------------------|-----------------|--------------------|